Xiang (Ryan) Li

 Andy Zhou*, Samuel Li*, Pranav Sriram*, Xiang Li*, Jiahua Dong*, Ansh Sharma, Yuanyi Zhong, Shirui Luo, Maria Jaromin, Volodymyr Kindratenko, George Heintz, Christopher Zallek, Yu-Xiong Wang

-In NeurIPS Datasets and Benchmarks Track, 2023
+NeurIPS Datasets and Benchmarks Track 2023

 paper / project page / dataset